bit-lang/Windows98-gaming/README.md

    ![windows 3.1 demo](images/Win31-demo.png)

-6. to stop the demo, click "exit" button
+5. to stop the demo, click "exit" button

    ![exit windows 3.1](images/exit-win31.png)

-8. now you can type "stop" at the command window prompt, and close the browser as well
+6. now you can type "stop" at the command window prompt, and close the browser as well

+---

-### install your own Windows 98 (or Windows 95)
+### install and run Windows 98 (or Windows 95)
 1. download win9x_blank-disk-AMD64.zip from release, extract the file to a folder you want
 2. double click to run the extracted exe file
    - DO NOT click on "start Windows", instead, drag your Windows 98 installation ISO file to the page center frame (as indicated on page)